 - Unified Payment: Just like Google’s Ad Exchange, Amazon makes a single and complete payment to the publishers.
 As Amazon does the work of collecting the payments from the demand side, it saves a lot of time for publishers.

 - Integration with current HB setup: This is another time-saving and money-making benefit from the UAM.
-Its integration doesn’t disturb the existing header bidding setup of the publisher.
-Also, the integration brings-in an incremental revenue for publishers.
+UAM Header Bidding Integration doesn’t disturb the existing header bidding setup of the publisher.
+Also, the integration brings in incremental revenue for publishers.

 - Lesser Latency: This is another benefit that comes because the process takes place on the server-side.
 But keep in mind that server-side header bidding doesn’t cause any dramatic change in your site’s latency.
 On the contrary, adding solutions like UAM to your existing setup can increase your site’s latency because, at the end of the day, you are still making an addition to your demand sources.